✈️

 image

-While Lagos can be a wonderful place, the international airport is not.
-It’s confusing to navigate and likely to be your worst experience in Nigeria.
+While Lagos can be a wonderful place, the old international airport is not.
 If you’re lucky, you might arrive at the new international terminal which is very nice.
-Otherwise, you’ll be arriving at the old terminal which was recently upgraded but still rough around the edges.
+Otherwise, you’ll be arriving at the old terminal which was recently upgraded but is still rough around the edges.

 After you get off the plane you usually pass through health screening.
 Theoretically, you need a yellow fever vaccine and corresponding yellow card to enter the country.
 Practically, they haven’t been checking for yellow cards since covid.